 Whether either example will be beneficial for the homeowner will depend on the ultimate objective for their home.
 The key is to understand what exactly the benefit will be so that you can determine whether the costs of the refinance are worth it.

-3. What does it cost to refinance?
+3. What does it cost to refinance your mortgage?

 As you might imagine, your potential benefits from refinancing depend on how much it costs to implement the change.
 Closing costs are generally between .75% and 1% of the loan and while the actuals will be specific to your situation this is a good starting point in evaluating the potential benefit prior to reaching out to a lender.

-4. When is the breakeven?
+4. When is the breakeven for refinancing?

 Simply put, when does the benefit outweigh the costs?
 If you’re considering refinancing, a good starting point is the payback period for your closing costs.